-This section will discuss the first sub-question on the pattern of livelihoods of the farmers.
+This section will discuss the first sub-question on the pattern of livelihoods of the farmers and their characteristics (table 6).
 The impact of agrarian land conversion on the household assets can create opportunities or risks for the affected households.
 By analysing these changes in household asset, more insight is acquired into the ways farmers adapt differently before and after agrarian land conversion.
 It will also address which household assets are inevitable to have.
 The research results are displayed under the five livelihood assets identified in the sustainable livelihood framework e.g.: natural, physical, human, financial and social capital.